-- In Project > Options for Target 'standalone'... > C/C++ > Include Paths contains .../platform/inc .
+- In Project > Options for Target 'standalone'... > C/C++ > Include Paths contains ../platform/inc .
 This corresponds to the microejinc.relative.dir relative the TOOLCHAIN project's file. - In the Project pane, there is a folder MicroEJ/Libs that contains microejruntime.lib and microejapp. o. - Right-click on microejruntime.lib > Options for File 'XXX'...
 The Path is ../platform/lib/ microejruntime.lib.
 This corresponds to the microejlib.relative.dir. - Right-click on microejapp.o > Options for File 'XXX'...
 The Path is .../platform/lib/ microejapp.o.
 This corresponds to the microejapp.relative.dir. - Rebuild the platform (Right-click on the -configuration project and select Build Module )

-At this stage the MicroEJ Platform is connected to the BSP so you can build and program a MicroEJ Firmware (see Run on the Device).
+At this stage the Platform is connected to the BSP so you can build and program a Firmware (see Run on the Device).

-Add Build Script and Run Script
+Add the Build and Run Scripts

-The final stage consists of adding the Build Script, to automate the build a MicroEJ Firmware, and the Run Script, to automate the program a MicroEJ Firmware onto the device.
+The final stage consists of adding the Build Script, to automate the build of a Firmware, and the Run Script, to automate the programming of a MicroEJ Firmware onto the device.

 The Platform Qualification Tools provides examples of Build Script and Run Script for various C TOOLCHAIN here.
+This tutorial also describes the steps to create and use these scripts.